benz1221/pi-node-instruction/(EN)-Windows-10-Home-Edition.md

 # STEP 1
 You need to assign your PC a local static IP using your router and forward ports 31400-31409 to it.
 I can't say how to do this for your specific router, but searching
-(https://www.portforward.com "Port Forward") is a place to start.
+[Port Forward](https://www.portforward.com "Port Forward") is a place to start.

 # STEP 2
 You also need to create rules in Windows Defender Firewall.
 You want an inbound and outbound rule allowing traffic on TCP (and probably UDP too) for 31400-31409 for Public, Private, and Domain networks (at least that's what I did).

 # STEP 3
 Install **Docker Toolbox**.
-There is a link provided in the Pi Node app, or use this one: (https://github.com/docker/toolbox/releases/download/v19.03.1/DockerToolbox-19.03.1.exe).
+There is a link provided in the Pi Node app, or use this one: <https://github.com/docker/toolbox/releases/download/v19.03.1/DockerToolbox-19.03.1.exe>.
 Make sure you check to include all the options.
 When installation completes, you should have 3 icons on your Desktop for Docker Quickstart Terminal, Oracle VM VirtualBox, and Kitematic.

 *A quick explanation of the icons:*
 Docker Toolbox installs Docker, a Linux-based software for running applications in a "container".
 The "container" safely stores these programs away from the rest of your computer.
 Docker Toolbox also installs Oracle VM VirtualBox.
 Kitematic uses this to create a Linux VM (virtual machine) to run Docker inside of.